Hernquist distribution of matter as a source of black-hole geometry: Illustrative Families Of Solutions

-When $M_0=0$, this solution coincides with the regular black-hole geometry previously obtained in \cite{Konoplya:2025ect}.
-In contrast to the Hernquist-type profiles discussed above, the absence of a central mass term here allows for a nonsingular interior supported entirely by the halo matter.
+When $M_0=0$, the Kretschmann scalar if finite everywhere, the solution has a de Sitter core and coincides with the regular black-hole geometry previously obtained in \cite{Konoplya:2025ect}.
+In contrast to the Hernquist-type profiles discussed above, the absence of a central mass term here allows for a nonsingular interior supported entirely by the halo~matter.

 These examples illustrate how different parameter choices within the same general density framework lead to qualitatively distinct black-hole geometries.
 Depending on the interplay between the halo scale $a$ and the central mass parameter $M_0$, one may obtain either singular or regular solutions, as well as different horizon structures.